harness/developer-hub/docs/security-testing-orchestration/use-sto/set-up-sto-pipelines/set-up-baselines.md

   - When the release is ready to publish, merge the various branches into `1.2.4`.
   - Publish the release, merge `1.2.4` into `main`, create a new release branch such as `1.2.5`, and repeat the cycle.

   Given this cadence, `1.2.4` more accurately reflects the baseline for the current sprint than  `main`.
-Given a matching regex, the first scan after creating the branch establishes `1.2.4` as the current baseline.
+Given a matching RegEx, the first scan after creating the branch establishes `1.2.4` as the current baseline.
 This remains the current baseline until `1.2.4` gets merged into `main` and `1.2.5` gets created and scanned.

-* Dynamic baselines make it easier to track the introduction and remediation of specific vulnerabilities.
+* RegEx baselines make it easier to track the introduction and remediation of specific vulnerabilities.
 The lifecyle of a specific vulnerability might run like this:

    - A new release branch `1.2.3` is created.
-You scan this branch, which matches your regex, and it becomes the current baseline.
+You scan this branch, which matches your RegEx, and it becomes the current baseline.
    - The scan detects a new vulnerability, **vXYZ**, with a severity of MEDIUM.
    - A few sprints later, the vulnerability is remediated in a branch that gets merged into `1.2.7`.
    - `1.2.7` is scanned before getting merged into `main`, and **vXYZ** is no longer in the scan results.